-How to Use a Pasta Maker
+How to use a pasta maker

 Test Kitchen Tip: If you accidentally tear a hole in the pasta, or you don't use enough flour and the dough sticks together in an unfixable way, you can always fold it in half and re-feed it through the machine (just like we did in the laminating step).
 Just make sure you start over at the widest setting or the dough will just rip again.

 From here, all you need to do is hook up the cutting attachment, move the handle to the appropriate shape (if using a manual pasta maker), and get to cutting.
 The sheets are considerably easier to cut in half before you feed them through the cutter, so consider how long you'd like your pasta to be.
-I'm not a fan of super-long, Lady-and-the-Tramp-style noodles, so I usually cut my sheets so they're around 12-inches long.
+I'm not a fan of super-long, "Lady and the Tramp" style noodles, so I usually cut my sheets so they're around 12 inches long.

-To prevent the noodles from sticking together as they come out, dust your sheet with flour before it goes into the cutter (are you noticing a trend here?).
+To prevent the noodles from sticking together as they come out, dust your sheet with flour before it goes into the cutter.
 Then, feed the sheet into the top of the cutting attachment and crank away.
 Catch it as it falls out, dusting it again if you feel it's necessary.
 Lay the cut noodles on a baking tray and continue cutting all the pasta.
 Then, roll them up into a delicate little ball (which makes a great photo, but also makes them easier to store).

 If for any reason the noodles don't perforate or stick together badly, just ball the noodles up, re-laminate, roll out a new sheet, and re-cut it.
 Pasta is super forgiving that way!
 This time, when you go to cut them again, dust them with a bit more flour.

 As I mentioned earlier, fresh pasta cooks up super quickly.
 Thin noodles (like angel hair) are ready in as little as 60 seconds, and thicker noodles (like pappardelle) take only two minutes.
-So make sure your sauce is ready-to-go before dropping your noodles!
+So make sure your sauce is ready to go before dropping your noodles!
 Fresh pasta is best cooked in salted water (I like mine as salty as the sea) and tossed with sauce as soon as it's finished cooking.
 No need to rinse it or coat it with oil after draining; that will interfere with the sauce's ability to cling to the starch molecules on the noodles.

 You can taste-test a noodle to make sure it's done, but it's finished when the pasta becomes lighter in color, floats to the top, and looks thick and expanded.
 Unfortunately, fresh pasta can't really be cooked "al dente" like dried pasta.
 No matter what you do, it will be soft, so don't try undercooking it to get that toothsome bite.